Dean College offers programs and opportunities for academically talented and motivated students looking for an in-depth approach to their studies.

 - Welcome new students into the program, held early September

-- Recognize students earn honors scholar status in a given semester, held in late January/early February
+- Recognize students who earn honors scholar status in a given semester, held in late January/early February

 - Recognize students who are graduating with honors scholar status, held in April/May